The Projects and Construction Review: Philippines

 ii Private participation opportunities in the health sector

-With the enactment of the Universal Health Care Act in 2019 (UHCA), healthcare PPPs may bridge a funding gap of 164 billion pesos needed to implement healthcare reforms during UHCA's first year of implementation.
+With the enactment of the Universal Health Care Act in 2019 (UHCA), healthcare PPPs may bridge a funding gap of the 164 billion pesos needed to implement healthcare reforms during UHCA's first year of implementation.

 Documents and transactional structures

 The establishment of project companies, commonly known as special purpose vehicles (SPVs), has become common in financing infrastructure projects.
 To encourage private sector investments in non-performing assets, the Philippines enacted the Special Purpose Vehicle Act of 200215 (SPVA) to provide tax and other incentives for financial institutions to sell and dispose of their non-performing assets (NPAs) to SPVs and, subject to certain conditions, from SPVs to third parties.
 In February 2021, the government enacted the Financial Institutions Strategic Transfer Act), which amends the SPVA and aims to facilitate the disposal of NPAs of financial institutions (FI) through transfers to qualified financial institutions srategic transfer corporations (FISTC) that specialise in the management of NPAs.
 To encourage capital infusion and financial assistance by an FISTC for purposes of rehabilitating a borrower's business, the following additional tax exemptions shall be enjoyed for a period of not more than five years from date of acquisition of non-performing loans (NPLs): an exemption from income tax on net interest income, documentary stamp tax (DST), and mortgage registration fees of new loans in excess of existing loans extended to borrowers with NPLs that have been acquired by an FISTC; and an exemption from DST of capital infusion by the FISTC to the borrower with NPL.16